Call of Duty: Black Ops III: Nightmares

 The Player wakes up only to be told by Dr. Salim that they are dead, and that the Player must recount their memories.
-The Player tells Dr. Salim that they are a Deadkiller who was sent to investigate the disappearance of Taylor's Deadkiller team.
+The Player tells Dr. Salim that they are a Deadkiller, an Undead Exterminator whose cybernetic augments make them immune to Zombie infection.
+The year is 2070, ten years after Virus 61-15, a CIA weapon combining biochemicals Nova 6 and Element 115, spread across the Earth and caused the dead to rise as Zombies and create mutated creatures known as Parasites.
+The Player was sent to investigate the disappearance of Taylor's Deadkiller team at a facility in Singapore, which was the initial outbreak point of the virus.
 However, upon investigating, the Player and Hendricks discover that Taylor's team has used their DNI connections to disable the Quarantine Zone defenses all over the world.
 Teaming up with Rachel Kane, the Player and Hendricks chase Taylor's team all from Singapore to Egypt, eventually being forced to kill the entire team.
 However, Hendricks is infected by the same virus that turned Taylor and his team mad, and heads for Zurich.
 The Player discovers that Dr. Salim is in fact Deimos, the demigod responsible for unleashing the undead plague on humanity.
 Deimos had entered the Player's mind when they interfaced with Hall, and attempts to manipulate them into opening a portal to his home dimension, Malus.
 The Player is then contacted by another demigod, Dolos, who is sympathetic to humanity and seeks to kill Deimos, her brother.
 Dolos transports both the Player and Deimos to Malus, where Deimos is vulnerable.
 Under Dolos' guidance, the Player kills Deimos, ending the undead plague on Earth, but trapping the Player in Malus.
 Dolos then explains to the Player that her true plans are to kill every other demigod and supernatural being that can challenge her, and the Player agrees to help her.

-Multiplayer

-The Multiplayer mode of Black Ops III features a shared narrative setting with the campaign, in which players battle in virtual simulations across a variety of battlefields, while wielding the avatars of nine elite soldiers, referred to collectively as "Specialists": infantry grunt Donnie "Ruin" Walsh; scoutswoman Alessandra "Outrider" Castillo; engineer David "Prophet" Wilkes; demolitions expert Erin "Battery" Baker; 54 Immortals enforcer He "Seraph" Zhen-Zhen; survivalist Tavo "Nomad" Rojas; specialized combat robot "Reaper"; assassin "Spectre"; and arsonist Krystof "Firebreak" Hejek.

-Through progression of each Specialist, players can unlock audio logs that provide backstories of each of the soldiers.
-Full progression of all Specialists unlocks a final audio log, in which an unknown informant reports to their superior about keeping tabs on "eight other soldiers", implying that one of the Specialists is not a simulated avatar, but the real person injecting themselves into the simulation to monitor the others.